shanmon110/lz/_pages/about.md

 Biography
 ======
 I am a PhD student in the Department of Electronic and Information Engineering at the Hong Kong Polytechnic University.
 My supervisor is [Prof.Man-Wai Mak](http://www.eie.polyu.edu.hk/~mwmak/).
-My research interests include speaker recognition and multimodal semantic analysis.
+My research interests include robust speaker diarization and multimodal semantic analysis.

 I have received my master degree in Xinjiang Key Laboratory of Multilingual Information Technology at Xinjiang University.
 My supervisor is [Prof.Wushour Silamu](http://it.xju.edu.cn/info/1142/1361.htm), the Academician of Chinese Academy of Engineering.
 My research interests are Natural Language Processing(NLP), Multilingual public opinion analysis, especially Uyghur.
 I have been exploring some works related to Uyghur NLP since September 2018.
 I am working on NLP between both Low-Resource minority Languages (LRLs) and Morphologically Rich minority Languages (MRLs).
 I was working on identifying sensitive and harmful information in social media posts made in low resource languages (e.g., Uyghur).